-In 2011, train tickets for trips departing from Los Angeles on December 21 and arriving in New York on December 24 was an economical $208, and a return trip was at a fair $301, totaling $509 round trip.
+In 2011, train tickets for trips departing from Los Angeles on Dec.
+21 and arriving in New York on Dec.
+24 was an economical $208, and a return trip was at a fair $301, totaling $509 round trip.
 In comparison, Delta Airline rates were up to $645 for a comparable flight.
-(Photo: blmurch)

 So, even if there are two or three less expensive seats, everyone in your party will be charged at the higher rate.
 While booking each person’s flight separately may cause a bit of an inconvenience, it’s relatively mild when there’s an opportunity to save hundreds in the process.